install-it/it-claws/README.md

 #### Python source file

-When using a Python file, driver-claw will look for a variable named `CLAW_CONFIG` defined in the specified source.
+When using a Python file, it-claws will look for a variable named `CLAW_CONFIG` defined in the specified source.
 Refer to the `DriverClaw` class for the expected structure and type details.

 ```sh